- About Us

 The actual opening and closing of the grave is just one component of the opening and closing fee.
-Due to safety issues which arise around the use of machinery on cemetery property and the protection of other gravesites, the actual opening and closing of the grave is conducted by cemetery grounds personnel only.
+Due to safety issues that arise around the use of machinery on cemetery property and the protection of other gravesites, the actual opening and closing of the grave are conducted by cemetery grounds personnel only.

 Why is having a place to visit so important?

 To remember and to be remembered are natural human needs.
 A permanent memorial in a cemetery provides a focal point for remembrance and memorializing the deceased.
 Throughout human history, memorialization of the dead has been a key component of almost every culture.
 Psychologists say that remembrance practices, from the funeral or memorial service to permanent memorialization, serve an important emotional function for survivors by helping them bring closure and allowing the healing process to begin.
 Providing a permanent resting place for the deceased is a dignified treatment for a loved one’s mortal remains, which fulfills the natural human desire for memorialization.

 What happens when a cemetery runs out of land?

 When a cemetery runs out of land it will continue to operate and serve the community.
 Most cemeteries have crematoriums, and some historic cemeteries even offer guided tours.